Irwin-Yang/SkinFramework/README.md

 ## How to use
 </br>
-To use this framework, you should clone or download sample code, import sub module called skin into you own project.Then you can use the functional interfaces which SkinManager provided:
+To use this framework, you should clone or download sample code, import sub module called skin into your own project.Then you can use the functional interfaces which SkinManager provided:
 </br>